hipay/hipay-docs/hipay-enterprise-sdk-demandware/1-overview.md

-The cartridge provides several options for entering payment information (credit card or debit card information) during the checkout process: through a hosted page, external to the Demandware platform, or directly on the merchants’ Demandware storefront, through API module calls.
+The cartridge provides several options for entering payment information (credit card or debit card information) during the checkout process: through a hosted page, external to the Salesforce Commerce Cloud platform, or directly on the merchants’ Salesforce Commerce Cloud storefront, through API module calls.

 Additionally, a full range of other payment methods are supported.